epfl-ada/ada-2025-project-barrada/README.md

 * **PCA Dimensionality Reduction:** We load the 300-dimensional raw subreddit embeddings and apply **PCA**, reducing them to 50 components.
 This captures ~90% of the variance while reducing noise and improving clustering.
 The output is saved to `embeddings_processed.csv`.
 * **K-Means Topic Clustering:** We run **K-Means clustering** (with K=40) on the 50 PCA components to group semantically similar subreddits.
 This assigns a "Topic Cluster ID" to each subreddit.
-* **Topic Labeling:** We manually inspect the most central members of each cluster to assign a human-readable topic label (e.g., "Politics", "Gaming").
+* **Topic Labeling:** We manually inspect the most central members of each cluster to assign a topic label (e.g., "Politics", "Gaming").
 * The final mapping of subreddits to topic IDs and labels are saved in `embeddings_kmeans_40.csv`.